ibm-messaging/mq-metric-samples/cmd/mq_prometheus/README.md

 where the program exists, and where you want to put stdout/stderr.
 Ensure that the ID running the queue manager has permission to access the programs and output files.

+If you cannot run the monitor as a service, for example when trying to monitor the MQ Appliance which does not support service definitions, then you can run as an MQ client connecting remotely.
+Setting the `ibmmq.client` property to `true` forces client connections.
+Then all the usual MQ configuration comes into play (MQSERVER environment variable, use of CCDT files etc).

 The monitor listens for calls from Prometheus on a TCP port.
 The default port, reserved for this use in the Prometheus list, is 9157.
 If you